hightower8083/chimera/README.md

 ## Running

 To run CHIMERA in multiprocessor mode specify the OMP_NUM_THREADS variable.

 For more information see demos in ./doc/

+## References

 \[[1]\] Igor A. Andriyash, Rémi Lehe and Agustin Lifschitz, *Laser-plasma interactions with a Fourier-Bessel particle-in-cell method*, Physics of Plasmas **23**, 033110
 (2016)